 One of the most popular subjects of photography is people (portraits).
 Therefore it is no surprise that many of us take photos of people with our iPhones as well.
 However, there can be a big difference between just taking a snapshot of someone and creating an artistic portrait.
 Read on for some ideas on how to move beyond simple snapshots of people and create high-quality portraits with nothing more than your iPhone.

-One of the biggest drawbacks to the iPhone camera is the fact that it lacks the manual aperture control.
-The ability to manually set the aperture is essential when you want to control the depth of field in your photographs.
-In this article you’ll find out how the same effect can be achieved through the use of various photo editing apps and techniques.
+One of the biggest drawbacks to the iPhone camera is the fact that it lacks manual aperture control.
+The ability to manually set the aperture is essential when you want to control depth of field in your photos.
+If you want to know how to blur background on iPhone camera, you need to know how to create a shallow depth of field.
+In this article you’ll discover how create blurred backgrounds using various photo editing apps and techniques.

 When you take a photo with your iPhone, the last thing that you probably think about is the format (file type) of the image you are capturing.
 Generally speaking, that is a good thing as you should be focused more on composition, lighting, etc. However, if you are starting to think of yourself as a serious mobile photographer, it is worth taking a few moments to consider the file format that you are using to store your photos.